 Bed bugs do not simply wander in from the outside; instead they have to be transferred from one infested environment to another.
 Because of this, bed bugs have evolved into masters of hitchhiking.
-It is very unlikely that you have a problem with bed bugs if you have not picked up an infested item, stayed in an infested environment, or had someone visit you that has been in an infested environment.
+It is very unlikely that you have a problem with bed bugs if you have not picked up an item that is infested, stayed in an infested environment or had someone visit you that has been in an infested environment.

 If you repeatedly wake up with unexplained bug bites on your body this could be a sign that you are experiencing a bed bug problem.
 Another thing to look for is live bugs matching the description above.
 Even if it turns out not to be a bed bug, housing should be aware that another bug problem exists within your room.
 Finally, if you see dark brownish black stains appearing on your linens or mattress this could be a sign of a bed bug infestation.

-The first and most important thing is to contact your student housing office.
-Student housing departments around the country should take this problem very seriously and have a pest control contractor to deal with these issues.
+The first and most important thing is to contact the student housing office.
+Student housing departments around the country take this problem very seriously and have a pest control contractor to deal with these issues.

-The primary goal is to get all of the bed bugs eliminated from your room in as timely a fashion and your cooperation is key.
+Our primary goal is to get all of the bed bugs eliminated from your room in as timely a fashion as possible and your cooperation is key in doing so.
 Another important thing to do is to try not to panic.
-We know having bed bugs is a very stressful situation, but be assured we can take care of the problem and we will do so as swiftly as possible.
+We know having bed bugs is a very stressful situation but be assured we can take care of the problem and we will do so as swiftly as possible.

 - Do not attempt to control the bed bugs on your own.
 Any actions that you take to control bed bugs on your own could complicate the problem and may cause unexpected problems for others.
-In most college settings, the student should advise housing officials who will then take the appropriate steps.
+In most college settings, the student should advise housing who will then take the appropriate steps.